andriniaina/FsMocks/README.md

 ---------------------

 FsMocks is an object mocking library written in F#.
-It is actually a wrapper around [Rhino.Mocks](http://ayende.com/wiki/Rhino+Mocks+Documentation.ashx) that simplifies mocking with F#.
+It is actually a wrapper around [Rhino.Mocks 3.6](http://ayende.com/wiki/Rhino+Mocks+Documentation.ashx) that simplifies mocking with F#.
 The API is simple and straightforward because it uses a human-friendly DSL syntax.
 It can be combined with other test frameworks (NUnit, xUnit, FsUnit, etc.)

 Project status
 ---------------------
-The project is not production-ready but usable.
-I am still making a few syntax changes.

 [![Build status](https://ci.appveyor.com/api/projects/status/9imvvs6o253mc0oh)](https://ci.appveyor.com/project/andriniaina/fsmocks/build/tests)